automl/CARL/docs/index.rst

 Reinforcement Learning.
 CARL extends well-known RL environments with context, making them easily configurable to test robustness and generalization.

-CARL being developed in Python 3.9.
+CARL is being developed in Python 3.9.

 Feel free to check out our `paper <https://arxiv.org/abs/2110.02102>`_ and our